ROLE RESPONSIBILITIES:Accountable for s a fety across the study:

 - Communicates safety information to sites across the study and provides responses to questions on safety.

-- Ensure that documents (protocol, Informed Consent Document [ICD], etc) meet regulatory requirements and company policy and has been reviewed by IRB/IECs.
+- Work closely with other medical monitors to ensure that documents (protocol, Informed Consent Document [ICD], etc.) meet regulatory requirements and company policy and has been reviewed by I RB/I ECs.

-- Conducts medical review and interpretation of efficacy and safety data from clinical trials; this includes delivery of top-line report in collaboration with study statistician, and delivery of clinical study report in collaboration with medical writer; accountable for overall quality and timeliness of analysis and reporting.
+- Contributes to medical review and interpretation of efficacy and safety data from clinical trials; this includes delivery of top-line report in collaboration with study statistician, and delivery of clinical study report in collaboration with medical writer and accountable for overall quality and timeliness of analysis and reporting.

 - Provides protocol specific training to study team, investigators, clinical research associate, and others.

-- Interact with healthcare professionals at sites (leveraging the RMMs when assigned) during the conduct of the study to enable quality, compliance and patient safety at the trial, site and patient level.
+- Interacts with healthcare professionals at sites during the conduct of the study to en a ble quality, compliance and patient safety at the trial, site and patient level.

 - Monitor investigator compliance with protocol and regulatory requirements.

 - Support study team in issues resolution, study closeout, audit responses, inspection readiness, etc.

 - Under supervision (Director/Sr Director) authors clinical sections of regulatory documents (Investigator Brochure, Annual Reports, lnvestigational New Drug sections, clinical study report).